 NHS bowel cancer screening checks if you could have bowel cancer.
-It's available to everyone aged 60 or over.
-This programme includes 56 year olds.
+It's available to everyone aged 60 to 74 years.

 You use a home test kit, called a faecal immunochemical test (FIT), to collect a small sample of poo and send it to a lab.
 This is checked for tiny amounts of blood.

 Blood can be a sign of polyps or bowel cancer.
 Polyps are growths in the bowel.
 They are not cancer, but may turn into cancer over time.

-If the test finds anything unusual, you might be asked to have further tests to confirm or rule out cancer.
+If the test finds anything unusual, you might be asked to go to hospital to have further tests to confirm or rule out cancer.

 Always see a GP if you have symptoms of bowel cancer at any age, even if you have recently completed a NHS bowel cancer screening test kit – do not wait to have a screening test.

 Why screening is offered

 Regular NHS bowel cancer screening reduces the risk of dying from bowel cancer.

 Bowel cancer is the 4th most common type of cancer.
-Screening can help find it at an early stage, when it's easier to treat.
+Screening can help prevent bowel cancer or find it at an early stage, when it's easier to treat.

 How to get a home test kit

 Make sure your GP practice has your correct address so your kit is posted to the right place.